facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 ### Theming

-Theming is one of the most important features of Docusaurus: we believe your documentation should adapt to your company's brand.
+Theming is one of the most important features of Docusaurus: we believe your documentation should **adapt to your company's brand** and create a consistent experience with your other websites.

-Docusaurus gives a lot of flexibility on multiple levels:
+Docusaurus theming gives a lot of **flexibility** on multiple levels:

 - Customize CSS variables to adjust colors, fonts...
-- Provide your own stylesheets
+- Provide your own CSS stylesheets
 - Implement your own theme from scratch
-- Override any React component of our default theme (we call this [Swizzling](https://docusaurus.io/docs/swizzling)).
+- **Override any React component** of our default theme (we call this [Swizzling](https://docusaurus.io/docs/swizzling)).

-This enables users willing to invest a bit more time on customizations to look very different one from another, including changing completely the layout.
+This enables users willing to invest a bit more time on **customizations** to build sites that **look different** one from another.

 TODO better display